Thru-hiking 101

 The remaining 75% is due 90 days prior to the start of your trip.
 This is to ensure you are committed to the trip.

-We can accommodate up to five participants.
+We can accommodate up to five participants per trip.
 While we expect the trip to fill up, it should be noted that we do require a minimum of three participants.
 If less than three participants have registered by the due date, those who have booked this trip will have the option to either cover the additional costs so that the trip may proceed or cancel their trip and receive a refund, minus processing fees.

 Cancellation Policy: